janscience/TeeRec/README.md

 - Continuous storing recorded data as wave files on SD cards.
-- Detailed metadata in wave file header: sampling rate, number of channels and pin IDs, bit resolution, date and time, Teensy board version, and its unique MAC address..
+- Detailed metadata in wave file header: sampling rate, number of channels and pin IDs, bit resolution, date and time, Teensy board version, and its unique MAC address.
+- Audio monitor.
 - Display recorded data on a monitor.
 - Generate test signals.
 - React to push buttons.